rsafier/Turnbase/README.md

 ## Progress Notes

-- **Current Phase**: Phase 5 - Documentation and Deployment
+- **Current Phase**: Phase 4 - Engine Enhancements and Polish
 - **Next Steps**:
-  1. Document public interfaces, hub methods, and provide game rules and setup instructions for Coin Flip and Battleship.
+  1. Fix failing tests in `GameEventDispatcherTests.cs` related to `SaveGameStateAsync` and `LoadGameStateAsync`.
-  2. Deploy to a test environment (Azure App Service or local server with Docker) and perform load testing with multiple concurrent game rooms.
+  2. Ensure all tests pass before moving to documentation and deployment phases.
 - **Updates**: Performance optimization testing has been completed successfully with SignalR message batching and asynchronous operations for I/O tasks.
 Error handling and logging are fully implemented across game logic and hub components using try-catch blocks and `ILogger`.
-All tests are passing with warnings related to test output verbosity.
-The project has moved to Phase 5, focusing on documentation and deployment.
+Currently, there are 2 failing tests in `GameEventDispatcherTests.cs` related to game state saving and loading due to object reference errors in the mocked environment.
+Focus is on resolving these test issues before proceeding to Phase 5.

 ## Conclusion